t-karasova/grs-samples-python/product/tutorials/tutorial_add_fulfillment_places.md

 ## Add fulfillment places

-To send the AddFulfillmentPlacesRequest you need to set the following fields:
+To send the ```AddFulfillmentPlacesRequest```, you need to set the following fields:
- - ```product``` - the product name which inventory information you wnd to update,
+ - ```product``` - the product name whose inventory information you wnd to update,
- - ```type``` - the fulfillment type, you may set commonly used types (such as pickup in store and same day delivery) or custom types,
+ - ```type``` - the fulfillment type.
+You may set one of the [supported values](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#addfulfillmentplacesrequest),
- - ```place_ids[]``` - the store IDs for each of the fulfillment type,
+ - ```place_ids[]``` - the store IDs for each of the fulfillment types,
- - ```add_time``` - the time when the fulfillment updates are issued, used to prevent out-of-order updates on fulfillment information.
+ - ```add_time``` - the time when the fulfillment updates are pushed.
+It is used to prevent out-of-order updates on the fulfillment information.
 If not provided, the internal system time will be used,
- - ```allow_missing``` - if set to true, and the Product is not found, the fulfillment information will still be processed and retained for at most 1 day and processed once the Product is created.
+ - ```allow_missing``` - if set to true and the Product is not found, the fulfillment information will still be processed and retained for up to 24 hours and processed once the Product is created.

-Open **product/add_remove_fulfillment.py** and check the AddFulfillmentPlacesRequest.
+Open **product/add_remove_fulfillment.py** and check the ```AddFulfillmentPlacesRequest```.

-To add the fulfillment places, open terminal and run the command:
+To add the fulfillment places, open terminal and run the following command:

 ```bash
 python product/add_remove_fulfillment.py
 ```

 Check the responses in the Terminal.
-As you can see, the product was initially created without the fulfillment information, then check the get_product() response, the fulfillment places 'store1', 'store2', 'store3' was added to the fulfillment type 'pickup-in-store'.
+As you can see, the product was initially created without the fulfillment information.
+Then, check the ```get_product()``` response with the fulfillment places 'store1', 'store2', 'store3' added to the 'pickup-in-store' fulfillment type.

 ## Send out-of-order add_fulfillment_places request

-The AddFulfillmentPlaces method allows the caller to specify an update time for when the request is issued.
+The ```AddFulfillmentPlaces``` method allows you to specify the update time when the request is sent.
-This update time is compared against the latest update time recorded for the relevant inventory fields, and the update is committed if and only if the update time is strictly after the latest update time.
+The Retail API compares the update time you've specified with the latest recorded for the relevant inventory fields.
+The update happens only if the specified update time value is greater than the latest update time value.

-Let's modify the ```add_fulfillment_request```, change the list of the **place_ids**.
+Let's modify the ```add_fulfillment_request```: change the list of the **place_ids**.

-Change the ```request_time``` value, set now() - 1 day:
+To change the ```request_time``` value, set now() - 1 day:
 ```
 request_time = datetime.datetime.now() - datetime.timedelta(days=1)
 ```